sathvik-spartan/sathvik-spartan/README.md

 - ⚡ Fun fact: I'm a gamer (Steam username : sathvikspartan).
 - 🤠 I'm a Liztomaniac (I'll probably keep listening to my "Chill" playlist most of the time) and I have keen interest in Web Design and Development and API testing.
 - 😎 I'm a Multilingual.
 - ❤️‍🔥 SOME OF THE REPOSITORIES I'VE CREATED AND "FORKED" ARE STUDY RESOURCES.
-THUS, ACTING AS A HELPING HAND TOWARDS THE COMMUNITY 😊.
+THUS, ACTING AS A HELPING HAND TOWARDS THE COMMUNITY.

 ## 🎮 Hobbies & Interests
 - When I'm not coding, I'm probably be reading FreeCodeCamp blogs.